NavinAananthan/DataGenie-Hackathon/README.md

 * timeseriesmodel.py

    - Here we get the best model and accordingly we then forecast and predict the time series data by passing the time series dataset.
-   - Here i have assumed the parameter for the models and have given as it is mentioned we should not use Auto arima to find the best prarmeters
+   - Here i have assumed the parameter for the models and have given as it is mentioned we should not use Auto arima to find the best prarmeters.
+   - The time series model which it gets check for the stationarity if it is not stationary it performs logarithmic transformation and differencing to make it stationary and forecast and retransform it back.
 * frontend.html

    - Here we create a front end pasge using html and style it with css and use javascript functions to get the file from the user and send it to the server.